coolerguy71/FreeBSD-QuickSetup/README.md

 > 0.46 (minor update) Added entry for the user to be in the vboxusers group.

 > 0.47 More formatting fixes, thanks RandomGuy12.

+> 0.48 forgot to update iridium typo

 > Give me a ping in the FreeBSD Discord server if you need help!: https://discord.gg/freebsd